|Nutrition Facts (per serving)|

 - You can replace the lime juice with freshly squeezed limeade or lime cordial.
 Since both are sweetened, skip the agave nectar or add just a small amount.

-- Substitute the agave nectar with 1/2 tablespoon of maple syrup or 1 1/2 to two tablespoons of simple syrup.
+- Substitute the agave nectar with 1/2 tablespoon of maple syrup or 1 1/2 to 2 tablespoons of simple syrup.
 Superfine sugar is a good option if you shake the drink because the agitation will help it dissolve; use about two tablespoons.

 - Switch to a fruit-flavored seltzer, a sweeter soda like ginger ale, or go for a drier profile with tonic water.